 The total time on the mountain is 7 days.
 While the Lemosho route can be done in 7 days, we recommend the Lemosho 8 day hike.
 The 7-day route involves a long day of hiking on day 4 where we go from Shira One Camp to Barranco Camp.

 Our trips begin and end at our lodge in Moshi, Tanzania.

-Arrive anytime at your lodging in Moshi, Tanzania.
-With prior arrangement, airport pick up and private transfers to your lodge are available from Kilimanjaro International Airport (JRO), or simply make your own way by taxi.
-We will gather in the evening for a pre-climb briefing and an equipment check.
+Try to arrive at your lodge in Moshi before 3 PM the day before your climb.
+With prior arrangement, an airport pick-up to your lodge is available from Kilimanjaro International Airport (JRO), or simply make your own way by taxi.
+We will gather in the afternoon for a pre-climb briefing and an equipment check.
 We will also confirm you have the appropriate mandatory medical coverage and travel insurance.

-After completing the necessary registration formalities at Londorossi National Park gate, we drive through varied farmland with open views over the plains to reach the Lemosho roadhead.
+After completing the necessary registration formalities at Londorossi National Park gate, we drive through varied farmland with open views over the plains to reach the Lemosho trailhead.
 We often have our lunch in the glades before starting to walk.
-It is an easy day of walking up a small path through beautiful and lush forest.
+It is an easy day of walking up a small path through the beautiful and lush forest.
 This area has a variety of game, including buffalo.
 We camp at Lemosho Forest Camp (8,700 ft).
-[2-3 hours walking]

-A sustained descent on a well constructed path takes us through a lovely tropical forest alive with birdsong and boasting lush undergrowth with considerable botanical interest.
+A sustained descent on a well-constructed path takes us through a lovely tropical forest alive with birdsong and boasting lush undergrowth with considerable botanical interest.
 Our route winds down to the Kilimanjaro National Park gate at Mweka (5,400 ft); and on through coffee and banana farms to Mweka village, where we are transferred to your lodge in Moshi.
-(4-6 hours walking)

 After breakfast, we can arrange for a private transfer or taxi to Kilimanjaro International Airport (JRO).